How to Hack a Hardware Wallet

 Most threats to your cryptocurrency are remote, but physical attacks do still exist.
 That’s why understanding the components of a wallet – and choosing the right one – are so important for both your security and your peace of mind.

-With Ledger’s Secure Element chip, the custom OS and a team of experts working constantly behind the scenes, you can rest assured that your hardware wallet is safe from any attack, under any circumstance.
-And isn’t that the whole point?
+With Ledger’s Secure Element chip, the custom OS and a team of experts working constantly behind the scenes, you can rest assured that Ledger focuses on providing only the most secure devices.

 Knowledge is Power.